 By early September, students should have registered for the courses to be taken during the year.
 This process is completed through MOSAIC.
 Course registrations for the full year may be submitted in September; however, should you wish to make changes to your course selection, you will have to do so before the date indicated in the School of Graduate Studies Graduate Calendar or see Appendix E (Final Dates to Delete Courses).
 Wait until January to make your second semester course selections if you are undecided.
-NEW for MOSAIC - in any term in which you are NOT taking a course, enroll in SGS 700 in order to remain registered as an active graduate student.
+If you are NOT taking a course in a particular term, please enroll in SGS 700 to remain registered as an active graduate student.
 Instructions on how to enroll in courses can be found at: https://gs.mcmaster.ca/academic-services/how-enroll